matomatical/jaxgmg/README.md

 TODO: test on a GPU.

-*Rates collected with `jaxgmg speedtest`, batch size 32, 512 iterations per trial, mean and standard deviation calculated after discarding the first trial since that includes the compilation step.*
+*Rates collected with `jaxgmg speedtest mazegen-METHOD`, batch size 32, 512 iterations per trial, mean (and standard deviation) calculated after discarding the first trial since that includes the compilation step.*

 Maze solving